 Our food program provides emergency food bags on weekdays and monthly food bags to neighbors in need.
 If a local neighbor needs food, please give them our list of Food Resources 2016.

-Thanks to Stater Bros Charities for a 2015 Harvesting Hope Grant in the amount of $4000, which has allowed First Presbyterian’s Food ministry to put more protein (chicken, beans, peanut butter, and yogurt in its food bags).
+Thanks to Stater Bros Charities for a 2015 and 2016 Harvesting Hope Grants in the amount of $4000, and $3400, which has allowed First Presbyterian’s Food ministry to put more protein (chicken, beans, peanut butter, and yogurt in its food bags).
 Our community is grateful!